 Lack of segregation: Primary bottleneck in recycling

 We all have heard about recycling at some point in our lives.
 Have you wondered what happens once your plastic waste is sent for recycling?
+It either goes to a recycling facility or a landfill.
+The former destination has its own challenges due to the lack of segregation.

 Though there is a rise in recycling rates, the amount of plastic being recycled is still far behind the amount that goes to landfills.